What is a TTL computer?

 Will there be a Gigatron 2?

-A completely new design is unlikely.
-It took almost 6 months to prototype the breadboard, 3 months to layout the PCB and 4 months to write the software for ROM v1.
+No. It took almost 6 months to prototype the breadboard, 3 months to layout the PCB and 4 months to write the software for ROM v1.
 In parallel we had to make countless of small, but important, decisions about the kit edition, component and vendor selection, designing the case, the manual writing, running beta tests, making of instruction videos, exploring shipping and payment options etcetera.
 It was fun, but it will not be as much fun to do it over again.

 So what is next?